Maryland community action agencies.

 The Weatherization Assistance Program (WAP) in Maryland is operated by community action agencies in partnership with the Department of Housing and Community Development’s Single Family Special Loans Programs.
 The resource will help eligible low-income and poor households with the installation of energy conservation materials in their homes, and government grants will pay for all of the work.
 These measures can both reduce the consumption of energy, help you save money on bills, and they will also reduce the cost of maintenance for these homes.
 Funding is provided by both EmPower Maryland Program as well as the U.S. Department of Energy (DOE).

 Emergency Food Assistance is offered in partnership with local pantries, charities, churches, and non-profits.
-Any type of emergency food is only meant as a supplement and provides enough food for just a few days.
+Any type of emergency food is only meant as a supplement and provides enough groceries for just a few days.
 A case manager will then usually help people sign up for longer term solutions, such as public aid or food stamps.
+Community action workers with partners to address hunger, and there are many local free food pantries in Maryland for struggling families.

 AFC, or Emergency Assistance to Families with Children, is a crisis program for families with an emergency need.
 Examples in which cash assistance or a grant may be provided include a family who has a lack of heating fuel, if they are faced with eviction or foreclosure, or disaster assistance.
 Also EAFC assistance is available to assist families in paying the burial expenses of needy individuals who were at the time of death were receiving public assistance, child foster care, or medical bill assistance.